PortfoliosLab logoPortfoliosLab logo

 Frequently Asked Questions

-On 10-year performance, VONV leads with 11.35% vs 11.24% for FDL.
+On 10-year performance, VONV leads with 11.43% vs 10.98% for FDL.
 On fees, VONV is cheaper at 0.06% per year.
-Their volatility is very similar.
+On volatility, VONV has been the lower-risk option at 3.28%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 Portfolio Optimizer